hftf/oligodendrocytes/README.md

    * Copy the word count metadata from the pop-up prompts and concatenate.
    * Paste the word count metadata into the data spreadsheet.
 3. [TODO] Run `make zips` to create the zips of the packets for use as a backup.
+   * for now, cd and zip
 4. [TODO] Run `make bundle` to compile the packets and assets into a bundle.
+   * for now, csv passwords
+   * for now, cp assets, cp bundle
+   * fonts css not included
 5. [TODO] Run `make upload` to upload a bundle to a web server.
+   * for now, scp